intake24/intake24/apps/docs/guides/integrations.md

 ## Missing integration?

 Please note options described above are not exhaustive.
-It is a list of most used methods, for more details consult [API documentation](/api/).
+It is a list of most frequently used methods, for more details consult [API documentation](/api/).

 Not found the integration you're looking for?
 We appreciate that every system is a bit different, so we're happy to advise and where possible extend Intake24 to allow for seamless integration and wider adoption.
 Open an issue on [GitHub](https://github.com/intake24/intake24/issues) and we will try to help.